rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

     * `./node_modules` is where the dependencies are stored
     * `./server/api` is where the api's controller, data model & unit test are stored.
     * `./server/mocks` is a mock server used for when there is no DB access
-    * `./server/config` stores our Express JS config, header information and other middlewear.
+    * `./server/config` stores our Express JS config, header information and other middleware.
-    * `./server/config/environment` stores enviromnent specific config; such as connectivity to backend services like the MongoDB.
+    * `./server/config/environment` stores enviromnent specific config; such as connectivity to backend services like MongoDB.
     * `./tasks` is a collection of additional `Grunt` tasks which will be used in later labs
+    * `Grunt` is a taskrunner for use with Node.JS projects
     * `package.json` contains the dependency list and a lot of very helpful scripts for managing the app lifecycle

 2. The npm scripts are shown below.
 There are application start scripts, build and test items which will be used in the build.
 The ones for MongoDB are just provided for convenience and require Docker installed to execute.